 What would your kids say about you?

-I hope they would say that I am fun, and I love them and make them happy, However past preschool questioners tell me that my children are quite literal and would say things like she works a lot, she makes better scrambled eggs then daddy, and that I make them pick up their toys before they can watch TV.
+I hope they would say that I am fun, and I love them and make them happy.
+However, past preschool questioners tell me that my children are quite literal and would say things like she works a lot, she makes better scrambled eggs than daddy, and that I make them pick up their toys before they can watch TV.

 Your most challenging moment as a mom?

 All of them…mothering did not come naturally to me.
-I struggle a lot with trying not to smother them but also not to be so hands off.
-Since we have experienced a loss (second trimester).
-If I had to pick one it would be not letting my medical background cause me and my children even more anxiety by always jumping to worst case scenarios.
-If my brain had it’s way we would probably be visiting the ER weekly…maybe more now that we have a new walker, so many head bumps!
-Reeling in my anxiety so I don’t pass those issues on to my kids is one of the biggest challenges.
+I struggle a lot with trying not to smother them but also not to be so hands-off.
+Since we have experienced a loss (second trimester), if I had to pick one, it would not let my medical background cause my children and me even more anxiety by always jumping to worst-case scenarios.
+If my brain had its way, we would probably be visiting the ER weekly…maybe more now, we have a new walker, so many head bumps!
+Reeling in my anxiety, so I don’t pass those issues on to my kids is one of the biggest challenges.

 What do you do to recharge?

 Re- what?
-It’s been a long year with the adding of our fourth child, who has never taken a bottle.
-I love to run and I hope to one day complete a marathon.
-If spring ever comes I will definitely be starting that again.
-Also writing, not for Little Lake County but for my personal site or for any of the number of books ideas I have started.
-I recharge creatively with a quite early morning writing session before anyone gets up.
+It’s been a long year to add our fourth child, who has never taken a bottle.
+I love to run, and I hope to one day complete a marathon.
+If spring ever comes, I will be starting that again.
+Also, writing, not for Little Lake County but for my personal site or for any of the number of book ideas I have started.
+I recharge creatively with a quiet early morning writing session before anyone gets up.

-Melissa is the creator and Editor of Little Lake County, a freelance writer, blogger, and social media enthusiast.
+Melissa is the creator and Editor of Little Lake County, a freelance writer, blogger, and social media consultant.
 She lives in Grayslake with her husband, four children, and a smelly cat.